CECIL GRAHAM. What is a cynic?

 ² Some forgers have gained considerable fame in their own right.
 The forgeries of Elmyr de Hory, the subject of the film F for Fake directed by Orson Welles, have become so valuable that forged de Horys have appeared on the market.

 HEADER IMAGE: Dr Busby’s Eliot Bible in Algonquin

-This article, by Elizabeth Wells, Archivist, was first published in The Camden Magazine, 2014
+Article by Elizabeth Wells, Archivist, first published in The Camden, 2014